-As the Spanish tried to convert the Pueblo to Catholicism, the native people tried to fold Christian traditions into their own practices.
+As the Spanish tried to convert the Pueblo to Catholicism, the Native people tried to fold Christian traditions into their own practices.
 This was unacceptable to the Spanish, who insisted on complete conversion—especially of the young, whom they took away from their families and tribes.
-When adaptation failed, native peoples attempted to maintain their autonomy through outright revolt, as with the Pueblo Revolt of 1680.
+When adaptation failed, Native peoples attempted to maintain their autonomy through outright revolt, as with the Pueblo Revolt of 1680.
 This revolt was successful, and for almost twelve years the Pueblos’ lives returned to normalcy.
 Their autonomy was short-lived, however, as the Spanish took advantage of continued attacks by the Pueblos’ enemies to reestablish control of the region.

 They encouraged colonization by offering headrights to anyone who could pay his own way to Virginia: fifty acres for each passage.
 They also used the system of indenture, in which people (usually men) who didn’t have enough money to pay their own passage could work for a set number of years and then gain their own land.
-Increasingly, they also turned to African slaves as a cheap labor source.
+Increasingly, they also turned to enslaved Africans as a cheap labor source.

-Indians didn’t have any concept of owning personal property and believed that land should be held in common, for use by a group.
+Native Americans didn’t have any concept of owning personal property and believed that land should be held in common, for use by a group.
 They used land as they needed, often moving from area to area to follow food sources at different times of year.
 Europeans saw land as something individuals could own, and they used fences and other markers to define their property.